The dark sector of the Universe as a scalar field in Horndeski Gravity: Stability Conditions for the Model

-One of the recurring discussions within the framework of Horndeski theories concerns the possibility of a time variation in the speed of gravitational waves in models that involve the terms $G_4(\phi, X)$ and $G_5(\phi, X)$.
 In our study, we consider $G_5(\phi, X) = -\eta \phi/2$, which, in principle, does not guarantee that the speed of gravitational waves is exactly luminal ($c_T^2 = 1$).
 For this reason, contributions from $G_5(\phi, X)$ are commonly neglected in many approaches based on this class of theories, as previously discussed.
 However, in the model that we are analyzing, by properly adjusting the free parameters and making appropriate initial conditions choices, it is possible to obtain a velocity $c_T^2 \approx 1$ at $z \approx 0$, while remaining positive throughout the entire evolution interval considered.
 This behavior can be verified in the graph on the left of Fig. \ref{PLOcTQT}.
-Regarding the kinetic energy quantity $Q_T$, shown on the right of Fig. \ref{PLOcTQT}, it also remains positive throughout the entire evolution.
-These results ensure that the model satisfies the stability conditions and is, therefore, free from ghost and Laplacian instabilities associated with tensor modes.
-We can also study an important cosmological quantity, the parameter associated with the {\it effective equation of state} for the scalar field given by $\omega_{\phi} = p_{\phi}/\rho_{\phi}$, which can be obtained by using the equations \eqref{eqdensidphi} and \eqref{eqpphi}.
+Furthermore, the constraint \eqref{ct_cond} can be verified using Eq. \eqref{eqcT} in the $z=0$ regime.
+At this redshift, the propagation speed can be written in the form: